zextras/tech-doc/source/carbonio/_management/backup.rst

 -  Server settings, i.e., the configuration of each server

--  Global settings of Zextras product
+-  Global settings of |product| product

 -  Any customizations made to the software (Postfix, Jetty, etc…​)